Nebula-Developer/Yoru-Engine/README.md

 # 🌙 Yoru Engine

-### Flexible 2D game/application framework for straightfoward development
+### Flexible 2D game/application framework for crossplatform development

 ## About

-Yoru is a software development framework written in C#, designed for creating crosplatform apps and games.
+Yoru is a software development framework written in C#, designed for creating crossplatform apps and games.
 Backed by the capabilities of SkiaSharp, Yoru provides a direct approach towards developing scalable and production-ready software, that runs smoothly across [all platforms](#platforms).
 See the [example project](Yoru.Example/Program.cs) for a demonstration of Yoru's capabilities.

 ### Structure